gollum/gollum/README.md

 Note that base_path just modifies the links.
 To map gollum to a non-root location, use `map` in config.ru.
 See [#532](https://github.com/github/gollum/issues/532).

+> :base_path     - String base path for all Wiki links.

 Get the latest version of the given human or canonical page name:

     page = wiki.page('page-name')